mashrafhemdan1/StudyZone/README.md

 # StudyZone
-Android application with an IOS UI prototype. <br>
+It's an Android application that aims at improving student studying experience.
+It helps students with study time allocation, find pairs and set study mode periods inside the phone.
+It's also implemented in IOS but as an UI prototype. <br>
+For more information about the app, look at the StudyMode Presentation.pptx PowerPoint files.
+It contains more details about the project<br>

 Developed by Ahmed Hassan, Mohamed Hemdan and Ahmed Aboahmed <br>
 for course CSCE SELECTED TOPICS MOBILE APP DEV WINTER 2021<br>
 Professor Mohamed Shalan <br>

 Functionality <br>
--planner
+-planner<br>
--adaptive calender
+-adaptive calender<br>
--login w firebase
+-login w firebase<br>
--study mode / lock phone
+-study mode / lock phone<br>
--prototype for pair/chat system
+-prototype for pair/chat system<br>

 Copyright [2021] [Ahmed Hassan, Mohamed Hemdan and Ahmed Aboahmed]